The Five Stans - Tashkent Departure

 Day 2: TASHKENT

-Following lunch, a special treat is in store as you visit the craftsmen section of the city and meet a local artisanal family, the Rahimovs.
-Get caught up in their passion for ceramics and the preservation of Uzbek culture as they proudly show you the inner workings of their Uzbek ceramics workshop.
+Following lunch, a special treat is in store as you visit the crafts quarter of the city and meet a local artisanal family, the Rahimovs.
+Get caught up in their multi-generational passion for ceramics and the preservation of Uzbek culture as they proudly show you the inner workings of their Uzbek ceramics workshop.

 Day 3: NUKUS

-Nukus isn’t on typical tour-group radars, but its remoteness and once Soviet-spy intrigue will have you enthralled!
+Nukus isn’t on typical traveller radars, but its remoteness and once Soviet spy intrigue will have you enthralled!
 Touch down from your early morning flight just after breakfast and head on over to the Savitsky Museum to see just a corner of the largest collection of works by avant-garde artists purged by Stalin in the 1930s.
 For decades, artist Igor Savitsky had collected and hidden their works for safekeeping, right under the collective nose of the KGB!

 Day 4: LOVELY KHIVA

-The afternoon is free for you to wander the magical streets, or spend some time hunting for handmade souvenirs.
-Tonight’s highlight is dinner in a traditional madrassa with some folklore storytelling – through music and dance..
+The afternoon is free for you to wander the magical streets or spend some time hunting for handmade souvenirs.
+Need a rest?
+Put up your feet in the shade of the minaret and enjoy a tea.

 Day 5: TURKMENISTAN